Muay Thai vs. BJJ: Which Is Better?

 BJJ emphasizes taking the fight to the ground, where size matters less, and finishing the fight using a joint lock or a choke.
 It is a well-tested and thoroughly proven effective system for fighting.

-BJJ was created in Brazil and is derived from traditional Japanese jiu-jitsu and judo, created by the Gracie family in the early 20th century.
-For a long time, BJJ was used for self-defense and no-rules fights, which is a testament to its effectiveness.
+BJJ was created in Brazil and is derived from traditional Japanese jiu-jitsu and judo.
+The style was developed mainly by the Gracie family in the early 20th century.
+For a long time, BJJ was used for self-defense and no-rules fights, a testament to its effectiveness in actual fighting.

-Since the 1990s, BJJ has grown immensely because of its huge success in early MMA, proving that a complete fighter must also be competent on the ground.
+Since the 1990s, BJJ has grown immensely because of its huge success in early MMA, thus proving any complete fighter must also be competent on the ground.

-The sport has grown immensely, and today BJJ has a worldwide competition scene with world championships and millions practicing for fitness, well-being, and even as professional athletes.
+The sports version of BJJ today BJJ has a worldwide competition scene and millions of people practicing for different purposes like fitness, well-being, or as professional athletes.

 What Is Muay Thai

 Muay Thai is a combat sport and martial art originating in Thailand.
-It is considered a national treasure and a representation of the culture.
-It is a striking combat sport called the “Art of 8 Limbs” because it allows punches, kicks, elbows, and knees.
+It is considered a national treasure and a representation of Thai culture.
+Muay Thai is a striking combat sport called the “Art of 8 Limbs” because it allows punches, kicks, elbows, and knees.

-Muay Thai, translated as Thai boxing, can be traced back to the 13th century.
-Its historical versions have been used on the battlefield by soldiers for unarmed combat.
+Muay Thai, which translates as Thai boxing, can be traced back to the 13th century to its historical versions, which have been used extensively on the battlefields.

-Today, Muay Thai has huge worldwide recognition and following as a separate sport and an integral part of MMA.
+Today, Muay Thai has huge worldwide recognition and follows both as a separate sport and an integral part of MMA.

-Using all striking weapons and extensive clinching and close-range fighting has elevated Muay Thai as one of the most effective and realistic combat sports.
-In recent years, more people have picked up the sport as a way to get in shape.
+Using all limbs as weapons and the extensive clinching and close-range fighting has elevated Muay Thai into one of the most effective and realistic combat sports.

 Key Differences Between BJJ and Muay Thai